Chondrodactylus fitzsimonsi

-Chondrodactylus fitzsimonsi, also known as Fitzsimons's thick-toed gecko or the button-scaled gecko, is a species of gecko, a lizard in the family Gekkonidae.
-The species is endemic to southwestern Africa.
+Chondrodactylus fitzsimonsi, also known commonly as the button-scaled gecko, FitzSimons' thick-toed gecko, Fitzsimons's thick-toed gecko, and FitzSimons' tubercled gecko, is a species of gecko, a lizard in the family Gekkonidae.
+The species is native to southwestern Africa.

 Etymology

 The specific name, fitzsimonsi, is in honor of South African herpetologist Vivian Frederick Maynard FitzSimons.

 Geographic range

 C. fitzsimonsi is found in Angola and Namibia.

 Description

 C. fitzsimonsi is a large, heavy-bodied gecko.
 Adults average 6.5 to 8.5 cm snout-to-vent length (SVL).
 The record size is a male 9.0 cm SVL.
 Dorsally, it is olive-colored, with four or five dark undulating crossbands.
 Ventrally, it is white.